Tag: Trump

 Sessions made the announcement at a long-anticipated news conference with his deputy, Rod J. Rosenstein, as well as Director of National Intelligence Daniel Coats and National Counterintelligence and Security Center Director William Evanina.

 Yeah, man.
 Never mind all the ethics violations.
 Never mind the torrent of lies.
 Never mind That Meeting.
-Never … Read the rest
+Never mind the fact that Trump personally wrote the lying statement for Junior.
+Never mind all this pesky obstruction of justice.
+Never mind the Russians.
+It’s about THE LEAKS.

 Down into the muck they go.